 (Editor’s note: The content of this video is the expert’s approach to the topic.
 Please consult with your practitioner if you have questions.)

-Parsaye said there are many things that can cause a horse to have a sore back.
-Those include poor-fitting tack, poor riding posture, and poor equine conformation.
+Parsaye said back pain in horses can result from poor-fitting tack, poor riding posture, and poor conformation.

-Signs that your horse might have a sore back can include sensitivity in the area while grooming and sensitivity while tacking up.
+Signs that your horse might have a sore back include sensitivity in the area while grooming and sensitivity while tacking up.

-Identify Back Pain
+How to Identify Back Pain

 Back Pain Indicators

+While palpating down your horse’s spine, certain signs can alert you to back pain.
 Some of these include pinning of the ears, swishing of the tail, looking back, or even trying to bite.

 Final Words